Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Analytic separation of variables

 Define

 and

-where $w$ is a fixed smooth function supported on $[1/2,3]$, and with value 1 on $[1,2]$.
+where $w$ is a fixed smooth function supported on $[1/2,3]$, and with value $1$ on $[1,2]$.
+(Note that this $w$ differs from that of \eqref{eqn: psi_s}.)
 Now together with the Mellin technique, we can prove the following lemma, which will help us to separate the variables.

 \begin{lemma} Let $x\asymp X$ with $X \gg (qT)^{-B}$ for some large but fixed $B$. \begin{enumerate} \item[(i)] We have $\check{\Psi}_\sigma^\pm(x;D)\ll T^{-A}$ unless

 \item[(ii)] When $X\ll T^\ve$, if $D$ satisfies \eqref{eqn: D}, then we have